sfepy/sfepy/doc/developer_guide.rst

 How to Contribute
 -----------------

 Read this section if you wish to contribute some work to the *SfePy* project.
+Contributions can be made in a variety of forms, not just code.
+Reporting bugs and contributing to the documentation, tutorials, and examples is in great need!

 Below we describe